 While the delicious Garden Cafe will set you back a few dimes it’s somewhere to head when you’ve had enough of rice and beans.
 And trust me, after 2-3 weeks in Nicaragua, you will have.
 The huge fresh salads, sandwiches and wraps will keep you full until well past dinner and are the perfect taste of home.
 This is definitely one of the best restaurants in Granada Nicaragua.

-When wondering what to do see in Granada Nicaragua, hiring bikes should be first on your list.
+When wondering what to see in Granada Nicaragua, hiring bikes should be first on your list.
 The town is quite spread out and combined with the numerous hills and intense heat, it makes for an exhausting walk.
 Luckily Granada’s paved roads are perfect for riding.
-After some haggling you should be able to rent a bike for $5 USD p/d.
+After some haggling, you should be able to rent a bike for $5 USD p/d.
 And from here you can cycle to the Isletas, the Mombacho Cigar Factory, around the park and just generally take in the cute painted houses and all the best things see near Granada Nicaragua.

 I’m pleased to say one of my favourite things to do in Granada Nicaragua was absolutely 100% free.
 And that was wandering around just admiring the city.
 The houses in Granada are extremely colourful.
 We spent an hour or so finding the perfect spot for our next Facebook profile pic.

 When researching the best things to do in Granada Nicaragua.
 I was surprised to see the Mombacho Cigar Factory tour come up again and again.
 However, Nicaragua is one of the planet’s largest producers of cigars and Mombacho (named after a nearby volcano) has garnered some of the world’s highest awards for quality.
 All of the cigars are handmade with numerous quality checks.
 The tour ($4USD) takes you through each stage of the process and you can even roll and smoke your own cigar for another $6USD.
 As a complete non-smoker the attention to detail that goes into every cigar was really interesting.
 After a spot of shopping in Granada Nicaragua?
 The Mombacho Cigar Factory is the place.